code-warrior/the-modular-grid/README.md

       ![](img/extension-loaded-into-github-desktop.png)

-5. Open Chrome’s extensions page by typing [`chrome://extensions`](chrome://extensions) into the address bar, then open the folder into which you cloned the `the-modular-grid` repo.
-In my case, it’s a folder called `GitHub`.
+5. Open Chrome’s extensions page by typing [`chrome://extensions`](chrome://extensions) into the address bar, then open the folder into which you cloned the `the-modular-grid` repo from step 3.

       ![](img/folder-and-browser.png)